 - When I’m about to be interviewed.

-- When I’m about doing an English oral test.
+- When I’m about to do an English oral test.

 - Whenever I feel like having a debate with someone about something but don’t have the confidence so I chose myself instead.

-- When I’m super happy/mad, but I don’t want to show it to people… you get the idea.
-The weird thing is that I don’t talk to myself when I’m sad and I wonder why 😀
+- When I’m super happy or mad, but I don’t want to show it to people… you get the idea.

-Have you ever heard someone talking using 2 languages at once?
-Like at first they talk in their native language and somewhere in the middle they change to English or whatever other languages they speak and then switch it again back and forth.
-I’m very sure you have.
+Have you ever heard someone talk using 2 languages at once?
+At first, they talk in their native language and somewhere in the middle they change to English or whatever other languages they speak and then switch it again back and forth.
+I’m sure you have.

 People that speak more than one language like to do this every single time whenever they have the chance.
 I don’t know yours, but this is pretty common in my country.